Decriminalize

 to be able to more effectively address concerns and advance one's cause.
 But

-"never" will be, do not impress me.
-Indeed such arguments strike me as doing the
+it "never" will be, do not impress me.
+Indeed such arguments strike me as

-other side's dirty work for them.
-Long-established injustices are rarely
+doing the other side's dirty work for them.
+Long-established injustices are

-overcome easily, and pushing for radical change helps swing the whole debate in
+rarely overcome easily, and pushing for radical change helps swing the whole

-that direction and makes other more incremental changes look moderate and
+debate in that direction and makes other more incremental changes look moderate

-"reasonable" (in the eyes of those not yet tolerant enough to embrace the more
+and "reasonable" (in the eyes of those not yet tolerant enough to embrace

 Someone has to stand up and speak truth to power.
 As Dr. Martin Luther King

-plantation slavery, women's suffrage, and GLBTQ rights all looked like
+slavery, women's suffrage, and GLBTQ rights all looked like hopelessly impractical

-hopelessly impractical causes at one time or another, and it took years of
+causes at one time or another, and it took years of stubborn people insisting

-stubborn people insisting on unpopular changes before significant progress was
+on unpopular changes before significant progress was realized.

 Love & Liberty,